cosmosclassroom/cosmosintheclassroom/src/ref/ref_phys_eqs.md

 | $\Delta$ | Delta, often used for change or difference |
 | $\Sigma$ | Sigma, often used for summation |

-This file can be expanded as needed to include any other commonly used values or notations.
-You can refer to this file whenever you need to use these symbols or equations in your documents.<!-- filepath: d:\python\Jupyter\Reference\Common Notations.md -->
 # Common Notations Reference

 ## Mathematical Symbols

 | Symbol | Description | Example |
 |--------|-------------|---------|
 | $\pi$  | Pi          | $\pi \approx 3.14159$ |